Local government and NHS auditors

 - 353 local authorities;

-- 76 police bodies (police and crime commissioners, including the Mayor’s Office for Policing and Crime, and chief constables); and
+- 76 police bodies (police and crime commissioners, including the Mayor’s Office for Policing and Crime, and chief constables, including the Commissioner of Police of the Metropolis); and

 - 82 other bodies, including the Greater London Authority and its associated bodies, fire and rescue authorities, national parks authorities and transport bodies.